 City of Port Coquitlam Community Granting Fund

-We are pleased to announce The City of Port Coquitlam partnered with the Port Coquitlam Community Foundation (PoCo Foundation) to establish the City of Port Coquitlam Granting Fund.
+The City of Port Coquitlam has partnered with the Port Coquitlam Community Foundation (PoCo Foundation) to establish the City of Port Coquitlam Granting Fund.
 The City of Port Coquitlam approved the yearly $65,000 funding from the Recreation Community Cultural Development and Community Capital Project Matching Grants budget to the PoCo Foundation for distribution to qualifying grant applicants.

 The Community Capital Projects Matching Grant Program

 The Community Capital Projects Matching Grant Program encourages projects expected to result in direct benefits to the community.
 Individuals and organizations may request funding for projects which involve capital assets (specialized equipment) and new construction, renovation or expansion of community facilities or spaces such as sports fields, parks, environmental habitat, community recreation, arts and culture, streetscapes, etc.